RocketChat/Apps.teams.bridge/docs/admin.md

 If the slash command `teamsbridge-setup-verification` prompts nagative result, you can try the following steps.

 - Make sure in Rocket.Chat App Info Settings page you see the correct value for `Directory (tenant) ID`, `Application (client) ID`, and `Client Secret`.
-- Make sure you gives all required permission on `Microsoft Azure Portal - Azure Active Directory - API permissions` blade.
+- Make sure you gives all required permission on `Microsoft Azure Portal - Microsoft Entra ID - API permissions` blade.

 ## Setup Microsoft Teams access for Rocket.Chat users in your organization